SamLukeYes/archiso-surface/README.md

 If you have existing snapshots created by Timeshift on your disk, you can use the Gtk interface of Timeshift to restore your system.
 Simply skip the initial configuration, select a snapshot, and restore it.

 ## Known Issues & Workarounds
+### Not Ventoy Compatible
+Though I mainly test this ISO with Ventoy, it is not actually [Ventoy Compatible](https://www.ventoy.net/en/compatible.html).
+In order to make it work with Ventoy, this live system keeps `syslinux` installed as legacy bootloader, and renames `linux-surface` image to `linux`, making Ventoy do proper hook as it does on a "standard" archiso.
+This is quite a dirty workaround.
+If you've figured out how to make an archiso in a Ventoy Compatible way, please open an issue or a pull request.
 ### Auto rotation doesn't work sometimes
 Lock the screen rotation, unlock it again, and see if it works now.
 ### Bluetooth menu disappears after turning off